English Writing

 • composition (articulating ideas and structuring them in speech and writing)

-It is essential that teaching develops pupils’ competence in these 2 dimensions.
-In addition, pupils should be taught how to plan, revise and evaluate their writing.
-These aspects of writing have been incorporated into the programmes of study for composition.
+It is essential that teaching develops pupils’ competences in these areas.
+Our pupils are taught how to plan, revise and evaluate their writing.

 There are two statutory appendices – on spelling and vocabulary, grammar and punctuation – that give an overview of the specific features that should be included in teaching the programmes of study.